Avik9/Vtree/README.md

 Criterion tests Eugene Stark have supplied.
 The subdirectory `tests/rsrc` contains data files that are used by the tests.

-# present Command Line Arguments
+# Present Command Line Arguments

 The command line arguments and expected operation of the program are described by the following "Usage" message, which is printed within `vtree_main()` in `vtree.c`: